1986 Angolan parliamentary election: Electoral system

-The Unicameral Parliament of Angola was scheduled to be constituted with the 289 elected members (up from 229 in 1980 elections) for a three year term.
+The Unicameral Parliament of Angola was scheduled to be constituted with the 289 elected members (up from 229 in 1980 elections) for a three-year term.
 All Angolan citizens with 18 years of age were eligible to cast their vote.
 Citizens who were members of factional groups, had criminal record and who had not rehabilitated were barred from exercising their voting rights.
 The representatives of the provincial assemblies formed a college and they elected the representatives of the House of Parliament.
 The candidates were expected to be answerable to the citizens in public meetings, with their candidature approved by a majority in the province where they were getting nominated.
-A constitutional amendment on 19 August 1980 indicated that the Council would be replaced by a national people's assembly and there would be 18 elected assemblies.
+A constitutional amendment on 19 August 1980 indicated that the council would be replaced by a national people's assembly and there would be 18 elected assemblies.

 Results

 Elections were held on 9 December for all 18 assemblies and members of the electoral college for the legislature.
 Most candidates were members of the MPLA, and those that were not were vetted to ensure that they were not elected to the colleges.
-The party invited more number of candidates from various sections of the society and nominated several women.
+The party invited more candidates from various sections of the society and nominated several women.
 The party re-nominated close to two-thirds of sitting members from the 1980 elections.
 The President opened the first session on 30 January 1987 and José Eduardo dos Santos took the oath as the elected President of Angola for a second term.